 In 2013, the Back to Nature Network reviewed research focusing on the connection between green space and health.
 Reviews of more than 100 studies found that time spent in nature has a real effect on health outcomes: children who regularly learn and play in nature display less aggressive behaviour, more self-control, and better overall mental and physical health.

 Fortunately, there is only one rule for gardening with children: keep it fun.
-The more time a family spends in the garden together, the more opportunities there will be to notice the hovering of a bee near the zinnias or the sneakiness of a chipmunk hiding sunflower seeds—all while munching on misshapen, yet delicious, homegrown carrots.Written by: alive.com
+The more time a family spends in the garden together, the more opportunities there will be to notice the hovering of a bee near the zinnias or the sneakiness of a chipmunk hiding sunflower seeds—all while munching on misshapen, yet delicious, homegrown carrots.Source of Information: alive.com